If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 Russell Brunson is one of the best in the industry at using bonuses to increase his conversion rates by increasing the perceived value that his customers are getting when they take him up on an offer he’s made.
 Since the bonuses that he uses are typically discontinued offers that he’s run in the past, it’s even more likely that the people reading the page have wanted them since the first time they saw them — which means getting them for free makes the core offer that much more valuable.
 If you have bonuses you can add that help your people get the result they’re looking for in a simple, easier, or faster way, adding them next to your core offer is a great way to increase your conversion rates.

-21. Neil Patel — For “Book a Call” Consulting CTA
+21. Neil Patel Landing Page — For “Book a Call” Consulting CTA

 The Takeaway: If the offer is simple, keep the landing page simple.